Tips for making your design more debuggable. Originally in Embedded Systems Programming, December, 1998.

 Consider adding an extra input to your state machine that the emulator can drive with it's "stopped" signal, that shuts down memory reads and writes.
-Talk timing details with the vendor to insure their "stopped" output comes in time to gate off your logic.
+Talk timing details with the vendor to ensure their "stopped" output comes in time to gate off your logic.

 Bear in mind that at a breakpoint every emulator behaves differently.
 Ask the vendor deep questions, such as:

 ' If you're using DMA, do DMA cycles continue to run at a breakpoint?
 Some emulators properly service cycles generated by DMA controllers located on-board the processor but fall down on externally requested DMA.
 Many, when stopped, will not do DMA from emulation RAM to external memory or I/O.